jwharm/tribute-to-paganitzu/README.md

 ## Installation

+Download the [zip file](https://github.com/jwharm/tribute-to-paganitzu/releases/download/0.1/tribute-to-paganitzu-0.1.zip) and run the executable in the `bin` folder.

-Currently you'll need to clone the GitHub repository (or download the contents as a zip archive) and execute `./gradlew run`.
-Installers are planned to be published sometime later.
+If you have Java installed, clone the GitHub repository (or download the contents as a zip archive) and execute `./gradlew run`.

 ## Game engine design